mailchimp/wordpress/readme.txt

 Where ever you want it to show up.

-Note: in some environments you will need to install the Exec_PHP plugin to use that method of display.
-It can be found here: http://wordpress.org/extend/plugins/exec-php/

 == Upgrading ==

 If you are upgrading to version 1.2.1 and you used the widget in your sidebar previously, all you need to do is drag the `Mailchimp Widget` back into the sidebar, visit the Mailchimp settings page (which will have maintained your prior settings), click the "Update List" button, and you're done!